Data Matching Techniques: A Technical Breakdown for Data Engineers

 The combined weighted score across all fields produces a match likelihood.
 Scores above an upper threshold are declared matches.
 Scores below a lower threshold are declared non-matches.
 Scores between the thresholds are flagged for manual review.
 The thresholds directly control the precision-recall trade-off.

-Probabilistic matching handles missing data gracefully: a null field simply contributes zero weight rather than causing the entire comparison to fail (as it would in deterministic matching).
-This makes it the standard approach for healthcare patient matching (EMPI), government record linkage, and any scenario where data is incomplete.
-For how probabilistic matching connects to record linkage software, see our record linkage guide.
+Probabilistic matching handles missing data gracefully: a null field simply contributes zero weight rather than causing the entire comparison to fail, as it would in deterministic matching.
+This makes it the standard approach for healthcare patient matching, government work, and any scenario where data is incomplete.
+The same probabilistic logic is the foundation of record linkage software when datasets share no common identifier.

 What Is Fuzzy Matching and Which Algorithms Are Used?